farsonic/vme-lab-bringup/README.md

 - vm2 → 10.0.12.12
 - vm3 → 10.0.12.13

 > The script uses default values for gateway, DNS, username, password, and base image name.
-You can edit these at the top of vm-batch.sh.
+You can edit these at the top of vm-bulk.sh.

 ---